Lachute: History

 In 1885, the Town of Lachute was incorporated with a population around 1300 persons, and in the same year, Lachute high school was founded.
 In 1901, electricity was brought to the town.

+In January, 1892, a fire destroyed 300 of the 400 homes in Lachute.

 In 1966, Lachute and the Village of Ayersville merged, forming the Cité de Lachute.
 In 1971, during the construction of Montréal-Mirabel International Airport, a part of the Saint-Jérusalem Parish was added to Lachute.
 In 1981, Cité de Lachute became Ville de Lachute.
 In 2000, about 10 km2 of Mirabel's territory were annexed by Lachute.
 In 2002, the Service de police municipale de Lachute was transferred to the Sûreté du Québec.

 The Expo Lachute Fair is the oldest fair in Quebec and the second-oldest in all of Canada, running from 1825 to the present.
 In 1917, the Argenteuil Agricultural Society purchased land to hold the Expo Lachute Fair permanently in Lachute.
 In 1917, the construction of the grandstand and the track was completed, with new cattle and horse barns being constructed as time and money allowed.
 The Fall Fair was changed to a Spring Fair in 1925 so that it could be deemed strictly a livestock show.
 Lachute was not always host to the exhibition; from 1825 to 1826, inhabitants of the county of York met in the then-bustling business centre of St. Andrews, to form a society called the County of York Agricultural Society, later changed to the Two Mountains Agricultural Society, and finally the Argenteuil Agricultural Society.
 Today, the Expo Lachute Fair is still popular.
 An annual agriculture fair is held in July and the Fall Derby is in September.
 The fairgrounds are also used for several other local events throughout the year.